 - a) The four by four shift will be implemented for workers on the winter shift schedule.
 All complaints arising from the shift will be handled by the Joint Union and Management committee. - b) An employee shall work two day shifts and two night shifts, then have four days off.
 Each shift shall be a 12 hour duration.
-Shifts will be as follows: 7:00 a.m. to 7:00 p.m. and 7:00 p.m. to 7:00 a.m. - c) A regular shift shall be deemed to be 12 hours at straight time, plus the current wage differential for all hours worked on the four by four shift.
+Shifts will be as follows: 7:00 a.m. to 7:00 p.m. and 7:00 p.m. to 7:00 a.m. - c) A regular shift shall be deemed to be 12 hours at straight time, plus the applicable wage differentials specified in the Collective Agreement for all hours worked on the four by four shift.
 An employee is entitled to two twenty-minute coffee breaks and a one-half hour running lunch per shift. - d) Should an employee become ill and cannot report to work on his scheduled shift, the employee in question will immediately contact the supervisor.

 (Revised March 1, 1998) - e) After 45 calendar days, each employee on the four by four shift will receive to his credit one 12 hour rest day.
 These rest days are allowed to accumulate to a total of four days, then they must be taken.
 Rest days are days off without pay. - f) The use of vacations, floaters, or banked time shall be permitted during the winter shift schedule based on approval by the City.
 Said approval shall be dependent on operational demands as determined by the City.
 Approval for such leave will only be given if there are no additional costs associated with obtaining necessary replacements.
-(Revised March 1, 2001) - g) Employees on the four by four shift will have the option of selecting their own order of rotation on the A.B.C.D. positions on the schedule.
-Once the rotation has been selected, all employees will work to the end of the posted schedule for the winter.
+(Revised March 1, 2001)